Visiting the original site of Woodstock in Bethel, New York is a mecca of sorts for any rock music fan.

 The Woodstock Music and Arts Festival, held Aug.
 15-18, 1969, was held on a dairy farm owned by Max Yasgur, and has been since thought of as the event that defined a generation.

 The Woodstock festival was attended by estimates of more than 500,000 and was, for the most part, an entirely peaceful affair.

 Not to mention, all the usual suspects were there – Janis Joplin, The Band, CCR, Jefferson Airplane, Ten Years After, Joan Baez, Ravi Shankar, Richie Havens, Country Joe & The Fish, Santana, Canned Heat, The Grateful Dead, The Who, Joe Cocker, Sly & The Family Stone, CSNY, Jimi Hendrix – and the event was photographed by one-time Rolling Stone photographer, Baron Wolman.

-Today, the site features a museum, gift shop, amphitheatre, and a conservatory for arts and education.
+Today, the original site of Woodstock features a museum, gift shop, amphitheater, and a conservatory for arts and education.
 However, when I took off for Bethel one early June morning in 2011, it was entirely on a whim, and I had no idea what to expect.

 Visiting the Original Site of Woodstock in Bethel, New York

 I was sitting in my university’s Electricity and Electronics class; daydreaming about being free of the tight constraints of the drab classroom walls.
 The professor was chattering on about topics that I neither understood nor cared to understand.

 To pass the time, I thought about another class in which we were learning about popular music in the late 1960’s; a topic that I had already become fascinated with years earlier.
 I thought about fleeing Toronto.
 I thought about flowing skirts and flowers.
 I thought about peace, love and LSD.